Purr Podcast Guests & Episodes

 Bobis-Villagrá D, Rossanese M, Murgia D, et al. Feline sialocoele: clinical presentation, treatment and outcome in 19 cases.
 J Feline Med Surg.
 2021 Sep 20:1098612X211046197.
 Open access: https://journals.sagepub.com/doi/full/10.1177/1098612×211046197

+This is bloody brilliant!
 The first ever guidelines on blood transfusions for cats have been published by the International Society of Feline Medicine and published in the Journal of Feline Medicine & Surgery.
 Be sure to check out these guidelines – they are open access.
-In these episodes, Drs.
-Jolle and Susan discuss some of the topics in the guidelines such as feline blood types and why they are important, blood donors, and how to give transfusions.
+In these episodes, Dr. Jolle and Dr. Susan discuss some of the topics in the guidelines such as feline blood types and why they are important, blood donors, and how to give transfusions.
 And we answer an important question – can you give canine blood to cats?

 >> Listen to episode 126